robinst/pict-rs/README.md

 ### Filesystem to Object Storage migration
+_Make sure you take a backup of the sled-repo directory before running this command!!!
+Migrating to object storage updates the database and if you need to revert for any reason, you'll want a backup._

 After migrating from 0.3 to 0.4, it is possible to migrate to object storage.
 This can be useful if hosting in a cloud environment, since object storage is generally far cheaper than block storage.